sogeuni/sogeuni.github.io/content/abs/commands/job-control-commands.md

 >
 > ```
 >
-> [[../advanced-topics/io-redirection|Redirecting]] the output of the command to a file or even to /dev/null also takes care of this problem.|
+> [[io-redirection|Redirecting]] the output of the command to a file or even to /dev/null also takes care of this problem.|

 **suspend**